open-edge-insights/eii-core/DataAnalytics/sample_analytics_app/README.md

 1. Create a **Dockerfile** for the APP with all relevant packages and file additions based on the custom algo code.
 The entrypoint can be same bare-metal command which is used in Step-4.

 2. Add a service entry in the [docker-compose.yml](../../docker_setup/docker-compose.yml) similar to ia_video_analytics container.
-The [docker_setup/README](../../docker_setup/README.md) explains it in detail how to add a new custom service.
+The [IEI's README.md](../../README.md) explains it in detail how to add a new custom service.
 Note user must exclude any entry unrelated to custom algo he/she has written.

 3. Restart the IEI service or **"sudo make build run"** to make YML file's chnage to take effect.